Skip to main content

 });

-The project itself is ambitious and has a great potential to being used by hundreds of thousand people from mobile devices.
-I will keep on blogging about the progress and will get you insights about how it works - hopefully at the end I will be able to share a great tutorial as well on geospatial data used in MongoDB with more code examples.
+The project itself is ambitious and could end up serving hundreds of thousands of people from mobile devices.
+I’ll keep posting about the progress and sharing how it works.
+With any luck, I’ll have a full tutorial on geospatial data in MongoDB with more code examples by the end.

-I am also hoping to present the project, it's pitfalls and advantages at a conference in the near future.
+I’m also hoping to present the project (its pitfalls and advantages) at a conference soon.